majamarzec/CSP_project/README.md

 ### B. "erds ruch miu" or "erds wyobrazenie miu"

-0. Upload signal and dictionary prepared in "data_assesment miu" 1-5 all the same
+0. Upload signal and dictionary prepared in "data_assessment miu" 1-5 all the same

 This approach was to test the hypothesis that additional preprocessing of signal in miu band will positively affect classification performance